About Foster Care

 Forms and Court Documents Needed to Enroll the Student

-• Either DFPS Form 2085 (in any form); or a court order naming a DFPS Temporary Managing Conservator or a Permanent Managing Conservator;
+• Either DFPS Form 2085; or a court order naming a DFPS Temporary Managing Conservator or a Permanent Managing Conservator;

-• These forms are protected under FERPA and must be stored securely.
+• These forms are protected under FERPA and must be stored securely in the Project HELP Program office located at 2613 Rogers Ave.
+Room 207, Austin, Texas 78722.

-5. If the student is under 11, the name of each previous school attended by student and the records from those schools must be provided.
+• If the student is under 11 years of age, the name of each previous school attended by the student and the records from those schools are needed.

 NOTE: If a student is involved with CPS, but not in conservatorship or substitute care, or is awaiting foster placement, the McKinney Vento Act applies.